This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Ham is probably one of the most traditional main dishes to serve for Easter, and there’s a good reason: it’s so easy to prepare.
-Since ham is usually cured when purchased, the preparation typically includes preparing a glaze and heating the whole thing in the oven.
+Since ham is usually cured when purchased, the preparation typically involves preparing a glaze and heating the entire dish in the oven.

-The ham can be prepared right before you’re ready to heat it through, or assembled in the baking dish and placed into the oven until it’s time to pop it in the oven.
+The ham can be prepared right before you’re ready to heat it through, or it can be assembled in the baking dish and placed in the oven until it’s time to heat it through.
 And the orange chipotle glaze that’s drizzled on top adds such a depth of complex flavor.

 No one has to know how easy this main dish was to prepare!